 The judge uses this information to determine whether a public defender can be appointed to your case.
-After your arrest, if you remain in custody, the court appoints a public defender to represent you at your arraignment.
+After your arrest, if you remain in custody, the court may appoint a public defender to represent you at your arraignment.
 If you have retained private counsel, then the public defender will not represent you.
 If you have a private attorney, you may not also receive a public defender.

 Public Defenders Work on Specific Types of Cases

 A public defenders’ job is to protect the legal rights of someone who has been charged with a crime but cannot afford an attorney.
 This can include a misdemeanor, felony, DUI, domestic violence, or a traffic offense.
-People who are being sued, have other civil matters or are experiencing immigration issues cannot use a public defender.
+People who are being sued, have other civil matters or are experiencing certain immigration issues cannot use a public defender.